OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1.md

 Clause 3 of [Lightweight Directory Access Protocol (LDAP): String Representation of Distinguished Names][RFC4514] defines the mandatory OIDs whose AttributeType strings (descriptors) must be recognized by implementers.
 This mandatory list does not include several of the OIDs defined in [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards] nor is there a defined mechanism for Authorisation Servers to publish  information regarding the format that they would expect a Dynamic Client Registration request that includes a `tls_client_auth_subject_dn` to be presented in.

-To address this ambiguity, the Authorization Server must accept all AttributeType name strings (descripters) defined in the last paragraph of clause 3 [RFC4515] in addition to all of the AttributeTypes defined in the Distinguished Name of the [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards].
+To address this ambiguity, the Authorization Server must accept all AttributeType name strings (descriptors) defined in the last paragraph of clause 3 [RFC4515] in addition to all of the AttributeTypes defined in the Distinguished Name of the [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards].

 ## Regulatory Roles to OpenID and OAuth 2.0 Mappings